ewalldo/Packages-Project/Assets/HealthSystem/README.md

 ```

 ### 4.2 Modifying the health through damage or heal <a name="modifyingTheHealthThroughDamageOrHeal"/>
-To apply damage or healing to the health component, just the invoke the TakeDamage() and HealDamage() functions in the HealthComponent script.
+To apply damage or healing to the health, just the invoke the TakeDamage() and HealDamage() functions in the HealthComponent script.
 ```csharp
 public void TakeDamage(float amountDamage, object damageCauser);
 public void HealDamage(float amountHeal, object healingCauser);
 ```

-### 4.3 HealthComponent events <a name="healthComponentEvents"/>
+### 4.3 Health events <a name="healthEvents"/>
-The HealthComponent script has many events related to changing the health value.
+The HealthComponent and Health script has many events related to changing the health value.
 For more details on the events, please check the documentation section.
 ```csharp
 public event Action<float, float, object> OnCurrentHealthChanged;
 public event Action<float, float, object> OnMaxHealthChanged;